 Using Baltimore’s dirt bike culture to get kids interested in engineering

-Chemical engineer Brittany Young founded B-360 to teach kids STEM through a pastime they love
+Engineer Brittany Young founded B-360 to teach kids STEM through an activity they love

 In Baltimore and cities like it, we see a growing tech industry, often within walking distance from some of the most crime-ridden and impoverished neighborhoods that need employment, education, and access to fundamental resources in order to succeed.
 There is an immediate need for more black engineers and a need to expose younger students to STEM in hopes of inspiring future engineers, scientists, and professionals.
 In our city, there are at least 122,000 “mid-skill” STEM careers that could lift people to middle-class without having a 4-year degree.